Eros-Team/ErosTeam/README.md

 The personal website of Team-Eros

 - Developed by etacre
-- hosted with github by sensieofvenom
+- Hosted with github by sensieofvenom

 ### Licensed under MIT
 ```MIT License